alexelash/personal-website/_pages/resume.md

 sections:
   - title: Experience
     examples:
-      - title: Branding Designer
+      - title: Brand Designer
         company: Administrate
         url: https://www.getadministrate.com
         dates: May 2021 - Present
         desc: |
-          Administrate is a Training Management Platform designed to help enterprises and corporations streamline learning and development through a cloud-based, configurable software platform.
+          Administrate is an Edinburgh-based start-up that builds a cloud-based training management platform.
+Their software is designed to help enterprises and corporations streamline their learning and development through configurable, easy-to-use software.

+          As Brand Designer, I work with the Marketing Team on developing branded visual content across our marketing channels.
+I also leverage my past experience as a front-end web developer and user experience designer to improve how customers and potential customers interact with our brand digitally.
       - title: User Experience Designer & Marketing Lead
         company: Azavea
         url: https://www.azavea.com/
         dates: June 2017 - May 2021
         desc: |
           Azavea is a B Corporation that creates civic geospatial software and data analytics for the web.
-Our mission is to advance the state of the art in geospatial technology and apply it for civic, social, and environmental impact.
+Their mission is to advance the state of the art in geospatial technology and apply it for civic, social, and environmental impact.

-          At Azavea, my responsibilities include:
+          At Azavea, my responsibilities included:

-          - Work with my team, developers, and project managers to design websites and web applications from a user-centric point of view.
-I work on a project from conception all the way through production.
+          - Worked with my team, developers, and project managers to design websites and web applications from a user-centric point of view.
+I worked on projects from conception all the way through production.
-          - Produce sitemaps, wireframes, coded prototypes, and pixel-perfect designs.
+          - Produced sitemaps, wireframes, coded prototypes, and pixel-perfect designs.
-          - Conduct user research, frequently in the form of usability tests and user interviews.
+          - Conducted user research, frequently in the form of usability tests and user interviews.
-          - Develop and/or tweak production-ready code.
+          - Developed and/or tweak production-ready code.
 Primarily using HTML, CSS/SASS, and Javascript or React with an eye on accessibility and semantic markup.
-          - Maintain and design marketing websites for products and company microsites.
+          - Maintained and designed marketing websites for products and company microsites.
-          - Lead logo design and branding for existing and new products.
+          - Led logo design and branding for existing and new products.
-          - Lead the design of marketing and internal collateral.
+          - Led the design of marketing and internal collateral.
       - title: User Experience & User Interface Designer
         company: Nuix
         url: https://www.nuix.com/